gravitational/gravity/docs/5.x/pack.md

 # Node profiles section describes the system requirements of the application.
 The
 # requirements are expressed as 'server profiles'.
 #
-# Telekube will ensure that the provisioned machines match the system requirements
+# Gravity will ensure that the provisioned machines match the system requirements
 # for each profile.
 #
 # This example uses two profiles: 'db' and 'node'.
 For example it might make sense to